Germany looks set to extend virus lockdown measures again - WTMJ

 At the same time, Germany’s criteria for assessing the virus situation abroad meant that a travel warning for parts of Spain was lifted earlier this month, prompting a much-criticized surge of bookings to the popular vacation island of Mallorca.

 There have been calls for people returning even from places abroad that aren’t deemed “risk areas” to face obligatory tests and quarantine.
-The government has stressed that it continues to discourage tourist trips.
+The government has stressed that it continues to discourage tourist trips and would discuss limits both on foreign and domestic travel.

-Drawing up legally watertight rules also has been a headache at times.
+Drawing up legally watertight rules has proved a headache at times.
 A court in Germany’s most populous state, North Rhine-Westphalia, said Monday it struck down rules requiring people wanting to go to some shops to get appointments beforehand.
 It said they violated a requirement that businesses get equal treatment.

 The state government promptly reinstated the rules, tightening them for some businesses — such as bookshops and garden centers — that were previously exempt.